FlamingLotusGirls/haven/BirdBath/beertaps/README.md

 code convention: everyone, readers and writers, attempts to create the /tmp before reading (or on read failure).
 If you write code to use this, follow the convention, or risk a timing hole.

+The wiring is built for *differential* use.
+This is due to concern about long run length (design requirement: placed 10' or more from controller to ADC unit).
+While this may not be strictly necessary, it was chosen to increase reliability.

 ## Files

 ### Main Programs